solipsist01/MangosZero/README.md

 automatic database upgrades on startup is in the works

+#Remote Admin
+You need to have a GM level 3 account to access the remote admin port.
+Create one the following way.

+docker exec -it vanilla /mangos/mangosd -c /config/wowconfig/console.conf

+This will run a mangos config on another port with console enabled.
+Essentially connecting you to the mangos console.
+The config has configured another port, so you can do this while your production mangos is running.

+Now create your GM account (or just elevate your current account) account create gmadmin Y0UB4HDSTR0NGP4SSW0RD account set gmlevel gmadmin 3

+You can now connect with telnet to port 3443 with your gm account for abuse of GM power ;)

 optional:

 After generating the wowfiles, you don't need to have linked your wow installation client anymore.